Chemical Bank: 1947–1979

-In 1959, the bank, now known as Chemical Corn Exchange Bank, merged with New York Trust Company, effectively doubling the size of the company.
+In 1959, the bank merged with New York Trust Company, effectively doubling the size of the company.
 New York Trust Company, which had a large trust and wholesale-banking business, specialized in servicing large industrial accounts.
 At the time of the merger, Chemical Corn was the fourth largest bank in New York and New York Trust was the ninth largest bank and the merger created the third largest bank in New York, and the fourth largest in the U.S. with $3.8 billion of assets.
 Following the merger, the bank dropped the usage of the "corn exchange" from the corporate name to become the Chemical Bank New York Trust Company.

+Throughout the early 1960s, Chemical had begun to expand into New York's suburbs, opening branches on Long Island and in Westchester County.

+In early 1968, the bank acquired L. F. Dommerich, a factoring company.